-U.C.P shall ensure that physical activity is an essential element of each school's instructional program.
+UCP of Central Florida shall ensure that physical activity is an essential element of each school's instructional program.
 The program shall provide the opportunity for all students to develop the skills, knowledge and attitudes necessary to participate in a lifetime of physical activity.

-- ➤ All students in grades K-5 shall receive 150 minutes per week of instructionally relevant physical education.
+➢ All students in grades K-5 shall receive 150 minutes per week of instructionally relevant physical education.
 For middle school physical education in grades 6-8, all students shall receive a minimum of one semester of physical education in each of the three years.
 In grades 9-12, students receive a minimum of one credit of physical education in senior high school as required.
-One semester must be personal fitness while the second semester may be any physical education course offered by U.C.P with the approved state course codes.
-(Sunshine State Standards) - ➤ All elementary school students will have at least 20 minutes of daily recess.
-Each school will provide space, equipment and an environment conducive to safe and enjoyable play. - Students will have the opportunity to be involved in physical activity through physical education programs, before and after school activities or other activity programs.
-Students will be encouraged to participate in community-offered fitness and athletic programs.
+One semester must be personal fitness while the second semester may be any physical education course offered by UCP of Central Florida with the approved state course codes.
+(Sunshine State Standards)

+- All elementary school students will have at least 20 minutes of daily recess.
+Each school will provide space, equipment and an environment conducive to safe and enjoyable play. - Students will have an increase in both the number and variety of physical activity opportunities offered to them. - Staff will be encouraged to participate in 150 minutes of moderate-intensity aerobic activity (e.g., brisk walking, jogging, swimming) every week.
+Staff will be informed of the opportunity to participate in physical activity in afterschool programs and community events. - Regular classroom teachers will be encouraged to provide short physical activity breaks between lessons or classes, at least once a week, as appropriate.